 Teal, turquoise, navy...
 They all bring me to a place where I start to dream about the ocean.
 Try incorporating a coastal vibe by introducing shades of blue into the home.
-Cool tones are a perfect accent to any currant home decor and will send the message of the ocean without seeing sand.
+Cool tones are a perfect accent to any current home décor and will send the message of the ocean without even seeing sand.

-Take a look at our blog, "2020 Kitchen Trends" to see how blue kitchen cabinets can add a bold but beach front feel to your homes kitchen.
+Take a look at our blog, " Kitchen Trends" to see how blue kitchen cabinets can add a bold but beachfront feel to your home's kitchen.

 3. Outdoor Living

-Quarantined at home ?
+No time to fly to a sandy vacation spot?
 Just step outside your own door to create an outdoor living space that will bring the breeze to you.
-All season rooms or screened porches allow you the option to enjoy your own yard on a beautiful summer day.
+All-season rooms or screened porches offer the option to enjoy your own yard without overheating on a beautiful summer day.

-Owner and President of LICC, Inc. John Petsco designed this Remsenburg, NY rear exterior with an open feel in mind.
-Motorized glass side panels create a spacious outdoor vibe, you can smell the salty sea air all year long.
+LICC, Inc. President, John Petsco designed this Remsenburg, New York home with the idea to bring the outdoors in.
+Motorized glass side panels create a spacious outdoor vibe, allowing the smell of salty sea air all year long.
 For more creative outdoor spaces, visit our LICC, Inc. Gallery.

 4. Natural Design Elements

-Natural materials such as ship-lap or rope can complete a coastal look.
-The addition of the maritime elements add a subtle outdoor look with textures to the walls or furniture.
+Natural materials such as shiplap or rope can complete a coastal look.
+The addition of maritime elements adds a subtle outdoor look with textures to both walls and furniture.
 I really love how this HGTV living room used roped ottomans.
-The rope is rustic but when incorporated with a clean linen pallet the style says, elegant.
+The rope is rustic but when incorporated with a clean linen pallet the style says, beach house elegance.

 5. Lantern Lighting

 Changing interior or exterior lighting can make a big difference.
-I love the look of these flush mount fixtures found on HOUZZ, they remind me of lighting from an old ship cabin and would be the perfect coastal accent to an entryway or hall ceiling and wall.
+Flush mount fixtures like the ones found on HOUZZ, remind me of lighting from an old ship cabin and would be the perfect coastal accent to an entryway or hall ceiling and wall.